pdidev/tutorial/README.md

 * Describe the temperature data on the current iteration by using a $-expression to specify the size of `main_field` in `data` section.

 Unlike the other fields manipulated until now, `main_field` is exposed multiple times along execution.
-In order not to overwrite it every time it is exposed, you can write one file per rank and per iteration.
-Or, you can write at the first iteration (`ii=1`) with the directive `when`.
+In order not to overwrite it every time it is exposed, you propose to write one file per rank only at the first iteration (`ii=1`) with the directive `when`.

 Ex4.2:
 * Add the iteration loop `ii` as a metadata.
-* Write the curent temperature field in one file per process and per iteration.
+* Write the curent temperature field in one file per process at first iteration.

 You should be able to match the expected output described in `ex4.h5dump`.
 You can easily check if the files are the same by running:
 ```bash